RSS-Bridge/rss-bridge/docs/10_Bridge_Specific/Reddit.md

 app_secret = "<secret>"
 ```

-The bridge will handle OAuth, refresh bearer, etc.
+The bridge will handle OAuth, refresh bearer, etc., if both `app_id` and `app_secret` are configured.
+If either, or both, are missing, then the bridge falls back to legacy unauthenticated access.